The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP CLUB in Largo, Florida. We are NOT a public business. This means we can make and enforce our rules.

 A: Um, for starters, EW, that’s a creepy fricking question.

 We are a private membership club, a kinky community center.
-We welcome newbies, but if you think you’re going to show up on any given night and immediately meet someone to play–especially in the post-Covid-19 era–you’re wrong.
-You need to start coming out regularly, meet people, let them get to know you.
-We can never depend on FetLife’s event “attendance” markers, because many people aren’t using FetLife any longer.
-We have had nights that started out really slow and picked up at 11:00 because people arrived from other events.
-We’ve had nights that started out packed, and people played early and then left, and by 11:00 it’s dead.
+We welcome newbies but if you think you’re going to show up on any given night and immediately meet someone to play–especially in the post-Covid-19 era–you’re wrong.
+You need to start attending events regularly, meet people, let them get to know you.
+You can never depend on FetLife’s event “attendance” list because many of our members aren’t using FetLife.
+We have had nights that started out really slow and picked up later because people arrived from other events.
+We’ve had nights that started out packed, and people played early and then left, and by 10:00 it’s dead.
 And we have nights that are steady from beginning to end.
 We can never predict attendance.

 Q: What about my safety?
 Will I be hit on every five minutes?

 A: Contrary to misconceptions perpetrated in popular media, people who attend events are not at any greater risk than anyone attending public events.
-All new members are given the newbie talk where we go over rules, protocols, and expectations, so everyone’s on the same page.
 As with any social gathering, people might approach you to talk.
 If at any time you feel uncomfortable, please immediately approach one of our volunteers to intervene.

 Q: Do you have a dress code?
 What do I wear?
 How revealing must I be?